bfetler/project_management/README.md

 + Lean
 + XP or Extreme Programming

-There are many resources available for details of these online.
-Shared features include:
+These are generally known as agile methods.
+There are many resources available for them online.
+Common features include:
 + Small flexible teams.
 + Iterative product cycles, with a working product at end of each cycle.
 + Several iterations to achieve a viable product.
-+ Interaction with customer representatives.
++ Interaction with customer representatives to define, test and evaluate.
 + Short meetings to resolve issues.
 + Review of features, bugs, priorities and scope.

+Regardless of project management style, they generally share several definitions and practical methods.
-Regardless of which project management style you use, there are several common methods used in practice to implement them.
+Regardless of project management style, they generally have some essential definitions and practical methods in common.
+Regardless of project management style, they generally share several essential definitions and methods.
+Regardless of style, most project management methods use some essential definitions and practices.

-### Essential Features of Project Management
+### Essential Methods of Project Management

 #### 1. Definition
 *Q:* What is a project?